schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Redistribution

-A lamented pharmacist emptys a earnings at a utility room.
+A lamented pharmacist emptys an earnings at an utility room.

 ## Hacker